 Rideshare driver: Rideshare drivers earn between $15-$30 an hour on average.
 You’ll need a reliable vehicle, smartphone, and to pass a background check.
-“Over the past year, we’ve seen a huge influx of drivers and a few rate cuts so while it’s not as lucrative as it once was,” drivers can still make good money, Harry Campbell, publisher of TheRideShareGuy.com tells Time.
+“Over the past year, we’ve seen a huge influx of drivers and a few rate cuts so while it’s not as lucrative as it once was,” drivers can still make good money, Harry Campbell, publisher of TheRideShareGuy.com told Time magazine.
 “Generally, the bigger the city, the better the money.”
 He says drivers tend to make the most money on Friday and Saturday nights.
 Best of all, he says this work offers “immense flexibility.”

 Waiter: There’s a reason actors and musicians make their livings as waiters.
 It pays the bills.
 It’s pretty much impossible to average out what servers make, considering how widely it ranges but suffice to say that if you get a good gig, you can do really well on minimum wage plus tips, certainly topping $20 an hour.
 One bar waitress I know made $100,000 a year.
 But that was full time.
 Don’t be crazy.